seleniumcoin/seleniumcoin-explorer/README.md

-# Bestchancecoin-Blockchain-Explorer
+# Seleniumcoin-Blockchain-Explorer
-Block explorer for Bestchancecoin.
+Block explorer for Seleniumcoin.